AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 There was ambiguity in the field mapping identifiers, so the data views engine suffixed each field mapping id ordinally.

-Ambiguity is no good.
 The suffixing (to ensure uniqueness) is done for the sake of client behavior, and it is not expected that ambiguity is an acceptable outcome.
 The remaining steps show two approaches for disambiguating the content of a data view.

 ### Action – Want csv?
 Resubmit the data query with an additional query parameter, `&form=csvh`